Error Reduction from Stacked Regressions: Introduction

 In our paper, we focus on a special setting in order to better illustrate these stylized features of stacking.
 We will focus on the case when the base estimators comprise a nested sequence of regression models.
-Such a sequence arises naturally in the context of sieve estimation (series, spline, polynomial, wavelet), stepwise regression, and pruning decision trees (e.g., CART).
+Such a sequence arises naturally in the context of sieve estimation (series, spline, polynomial, wavelet), certain autoregressive models, stepwise regression, and decision tree pruning (e.g., CART).
 Hence, it is fairly general.
-In such a setting, we can rigorously prove both of Breiman's empirical observations for a variant of stacking that estimates the stacking weights via a regularized mean squared error.
+In such a setting, we can rigorously prove both of Breiman's empirical observations (i) and (ii) for a variant of stacking that estimates the stacking weights via a regularized mean squared error.
+We show in fact that \emph{stacking performs model selection and shrinkage}.
+This allows us to lower bound the reduction in population risk of the stacked model, relative to that of the best single model selected using an AIC-like criterion, and to quantify how this depends on the signal strength and sample size.

 Our proof relies on a novel connection between the optimization program and isotonic regression.
 This connection also allows our version of the stacked regression problem to be solved efficiently.

+The problem of how to linearly combine multiple estimators of the same target, especially in the context of nonparametric regression, has been studied in the statistical literature under the name of \emph{aggregation} \citep{juditsky2000functional,nemirovski2000topics,tsybakov2003optimal}.
+Due perhaps to the difficulty of analyzing $\hat f_{\textnormal{stack}}$, past works have defined and studied other formulations of the weights $\hat\alpha_1,\ldots,\hat\alpha_M$ and have focused on showing that the aggregate model does not perform too much worse compared to an oracle benchmark.
+They hence neither study stacking as used in practice, nor do they explain how stacking, or aggregating models more generally, can uniformly improve upon model selection.
+Furthermore, in the context of nested regressions, we provide both simulation results showing that the stacked model outperforms other aggregation techniques as well as mathematical explanations for why this might be the case.